Graduate Degree Programs

 DEGREE PLAN: Doctor of Philosophy in Fine Arts - Music

 The music field of specialization in the Ph.D. in Fine Arts consists of a minimum of 60 semester hours, which includes fine arts requirements and electives, an individualized music curriculum, and a dissertation.
-Concentrations are in composition, music history, theory, conducting, music education, administration, performance, and pedagogy.
+Concentrations are available in musicology, music theory, music education, and arts administration.
 The residence requirement for the fine arts doctoral program is fulfilled by satisfactory completion of 18 semester hours of graduate coursework during one 12-month period.
 This program is explained in the introductory catalog section to the College of Visual and Performing Arts.

 For more information, please see the Fine Arts Doctoral Program website.